adarshkhare1/DataVisualization/README.md

  Initial samples in this repository are from the "Data Visualization" course offered by Rafael Irizarry is a Professor of Biostatistics and Computational Biology at the Dana-Farber Cancer Institute and a Professor of Biostatistics at Harvard Chan School of Public Health.

- Professor Rafael Irizarry also offered free online version of textbook "Data Analysis for the Life Sciences" https://leanpub.com/dataanalysisforthelifesciences
+ Professor Rafael Irizarry also offered free online version of textbook
+ - "Data Analysis for the Life Sciences" https://leanpub.com/dataanalysisforthelifesciences
+ - "Introduction to Data Science" https://rafalab.github.io/dsbook/

 # Topics covered in these samples
 - Basic exploratory analysis plots